akashgore2112/physiosmetic_ios_app-codex/PHYSIOSMETIC_APP_PROGRESS.md

 - Select a slot and wait past end_time; Confirm shows expiry toast.
 - Selecting a valid future slot proceeds to booking.

+### Services: header polish + separators (2025-11-07)
+**Summary:** Added compact spacing and neutral separators under sticky headers; unified item spacing via a list separator.
+**Files:** src/screens/Services/ServicesScreen.tsx
+**Behavior:**
+- Sticky headers now include a thin divider; list items separated by an 8px spacer.
+No theming changes.
+**QA:**
+- Scroll grouped view: headers stick with a subtle divider; items have consistent vertical rhythm.
+### Home quick actions: online consult routing (2025-11-07)
+**Summary:** Improved the Online Consultation quick action to route directly into the online booking flow for the first eligible service.
+**Files:** src/screens/Home/HomeScreen.tsx
+**Behavior:**
+- Tapping Online Consultation now finds the first active service with `is_online_allowed` outside Sports Performance Studio and Physio Care, and navigates directly to SelectTherapist with `isOnline=true`.
+Falls back to Services main if none found.
+**QA:**
+- Tap Online Consultation on Home: lands in SelectTherapist for an online‑eligible service; if none available, opens Services main.
+### Service detail: online consult CTA restored (2025-11-07)
+**Summary:** Reintroduced a clear "Book Online Consultation" button on Service Detail when `is_online_allowed` is true.
+**Files:** src/screens/Services/ServiceDetailScreen.tsx
+**Behavior:**
+- Shows a visible "Book Online Consultation" button under the header when online consult is available; tapping navigates to SelectTherapist for the same service (online flag can be handled in a later phase).
+**QA:**
+- Open a service with online consult enabled; the button appears and routes into the booking flow.

+### Services: quick filters (2025-11-07)
+**Summary:** Added an "Online only" toggle and a "Sort" chooser to filter/sort services in both grouped and search views.
+**Files:** src/screens/Services/ServicesScreen.tsx
+**Behavior:**
+- Online only toggles services with `is_online_allowed=true`.
+- Sort ActionSheet/Alert offers: Name A→Z (default), Price (low→high), Duration (short→long).
+- Filters apply consistently to SectionList (grouped) and FlatList (search) results.
+**QA:**
+- Toggle Online only on → only online-eligible services remain; sorting updates immediately in both grouped and search views.
+### Home: Online Consultation service chooser (2025-11-07)
+**Summary:** Added a simple chooser UX so users pick which service they want to book an online consultation for.
+**Files:** src/screens/Home/HomeScreen.tsx
+**Behavior:**
+- Tapping Online Consultation presents a list of online‑eligible services (excluding Sports Performance Studio and Physio Care).
+Selecting one navigates directly to SelectTherapist with `isOnline=true`.
+Falls back to Services main if no eligible services.
+**QA:**
+- Tap Online Consultation: sheet lists multiple services when available; selecting one routes to therapist selection; Cancel returns to Home.
+### Service detail: dual booking options (2025-11-07)
+**Summary:** Replaced the simple tag with explicit dual booking options (In‑Clinic vs Online) on Service Detail for categories except Sports Performance Studio and Physio Care.
+**Files:** src/screens/Services/ServiceDetailScreen.tsx
+**Behavior:**
+- For Skin/Hair/Body/Nutrition (and other non‑excluded categories) where `is_online_allowed` is true, shows two buttons: “Book In‑Clinic” and “Book Online”.
+- For Sports Performance Studio and Physio Care, only the in‑clinic sticky CTA remains.
+**QA:**
+- Open a non‑excluded, online‑enabled service: both options appear; each routes to SelectTherapist with an `isOnline` hint param.
 ### MyAppointments: future-only + auto-complete (2025-11-06)
 **Summary:** Auto-sync appointments; mark past as completed, disable actions; periodic refresh.
 **Files:** src/screens/Account/MyAppointmentsScreen.tsx, src/services/bookingService.ts